pygame/pygame/docs/reST/tut/PygameIntro.rst

 Developing games is very rewarding, there is something exciting about being able to see and interact with the code you've written.
 Pygame currently has almost 30 other projects using it.
 Several of them are ready to play now.
-You may be surprised to visit the Pygame website, and see what other users have been able to do with Python.
+You may be surprised to visit the pygame website, and see what other users have been able to do with Python.

 One thing that has caught my attention is the amount of people coming